JumokeAkinyemi/JumokeAkinyemi/README.md

 - 👋 Hi, I’m @JumokeAkinyemi
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently in the process of becoming a professional data scientist
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking forward to learn, re-learn, un-learn and contibute to the society at large
 - 📫 How to reach me www.linkedin.com/in/jumoke-akinyemi-a303b51a5

 <!---